Updated April, 14th 2020 to reflect the recent notice of commission changes coming on April, 21st 2020.

 The rate stayed at 8% until the category disappeared with the August 1st, 2016 update.

 The Outdoors category launched with the major commission rate update of April 1st, 2017 with a 5.5% commission rate.
 That rate dropped to 3% with the April 21, 2020 update.

-The Pantry category debuted with the April 1st, 2017 update and has held steady at an 8% commission dropped to 3% with the April 21, 2020 update.
+The Pantry category debuted with the April 1st, 2017 update and at an 8% commission dropped to 3% with the April 21, 2020 update.

 PC (no change)

 The PC category, not to be confused with the “PC Component Products” category, was introduced with the April 1st, 2017 update at a 2.5% commission rate.
 It still holds that rate today.

 PC Component Products (no change)